 Vance told his story as though it were more than just his own; as his subtitle signals, Hillbilly Elegy is a “Memoir of a Family and a Culture in Crisis.”
 Following publication, Vance became a media celebrity and the unofficial spokesperson for Appalachia, a CNN contributor and, for a brief moment, a potential US Senate candidate.
 (He announced early last year that he would not run.)
 As a talking point to people from Appalachia, Hillbilly Elegy became the new Deliverance.

-Hillbilly Elegy also met with an uproar from people invested in Appalachia—as natives, citizens, scholars, and protectors.
+Hillbilly Elegy also met with an uproar from people with a stake in Appalachia—as natives, citizens, scholars, and protectors.
 The writing that followed Vance’s book and challenged his narrative was almost worth the pain that produced it.
 As Hillbilly Elegy climbed best-seller lists, writers invested in Appalachia pushed back against the way that the book was being used to explain the region.
 It offered a too-easy answer.
-Op-eds, blog posts, rants, and analyses opened up new exchanges about Appalachia.
-Elizabeth Catte’s What You Are Getting Wrong about Appalachia complicated a conversation that had been stuck on repeat, and that had focused on doomed industries and “brain drain” rather than supporting solutions.
+Op-eds, blog posts, rants, and analyses opened up new exchanges about the region.
+Elizabeth Catte’s What You Are Getting Wrong About Appalachia complicated a conversation that had been stuck on repeat and that had focused on doomed industries and “brain drain” rather than supporting solutions.
 Writers such as Ivy Brashear told Vance to keep his elegy.
-Scholars such as TRC Hutton offered a historian’s analysis of the book.
+Scholars such as T.R.C.
+Hutton offered a historian’s analysis of the book.
 It started to feel like Vance’s elegy had inadvertently catalyzed an awakening of Appalachian voices—sometimes angry, sometimes joyful in their reclamation, a chorus that might just drown out the “hillbilly” turned venture capitalist who kept stepping to the mic.

 There should be no first Appalachian.
 There should be a wide pool of people to speak up about Appalachia.

 And then someone decided to turn the book into a movie.
 Ron Howard, who was raised in Hollywood and on all of our television sets, will direct.
-Vanessa Taylor, television writer of Game of Thrones and Academy Award-nominee (with Guillermo del Toro, for The Shape of Water), will write the screenplay.
+Vanessa Taylor, television writer on Game of Thrones and Academy Award nominee (with Guillermo del Toro, for The Shape of Water), will write the screenplay.
 The well-financed film will inevitably drive more attention to Vance’s book.